Giskard-AI/giskard/python-client/docs/push-feature.md

 ```

 ```
-"action": "Open the debugger session on similar examples", "explanation": "Debugging similar examples may help you find common spurious patterns", "button": "Open debugger"
+"action": "Filter this debugger session with similar examples", "explanation": "Debugging similar examples may help you find common patterns", "button": "Open debugger",

-"action": "Open the debugger session on similar examples", "explanation": "Debugging similar examples may help you find common spurious patterns", "button": "Open debugger"
+ "action": "Generate a performance difference test", "explanation": "This may help ensure this spurious pattern is not common to the whole dataset", "button": "Create test",

-"action": "Save slice and continue debugging session", "explanation": "Saving the slice will enable you to create tests more efficiently", "button": "Save Slice"
+"action": "Save slice and continue debugging session", "explanation": "Saving the slice will enable you to use it later", "button": "Save Slice"
 ```